mathewlippincott/headfullofair/_posts/2009-11-20-nolow-tech-magazine.md

 guid: http://www.headfullofair.com/?p=193
 permalink: /2009/11/20/nolow-tech-magazine/
 categories:
+  - post

+tags:
   - agriculture
   - airships
   - balloons

-  - books
-  - mutoscope
-  - the real world
-  - post
+header:
+  image: /wp-content/uploads/2009/11/airshipspast_present-40.png
+  teaser: /wp-content/uploads/2009/11/airshipspast_present-40.png

 ---
 Kris de Decker produces some of the **[most insightful][1]** and **[well-researched articles][2]** on technology anywhere on the internet.
 He has a simple premise- novel &#8220;high-tech&#8221; solutions aren&#8217;t always that great.
 Don&#8217;t give up on established, simple, and efficient solutions to human problems.
 He just **[linked back to me][3]** when I pointed him to KMODDL, and I wanted to share some stuff he&#8217;s posted, since it&#8217;s been sitting in my &#8220;to post&#8221; folder since August: